aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 We register all `ToolkitCredentialsProviderFactory` through the IntelliJ extension point system by creating a custom extension point bean (`CredentialProviderFactoryEP`) under the FQN `aws.toolkit.credentialProviderFactory` which has a single `implementation` attribute.
-This extension pointbean must return a singleton of the `ToolkitCredentialsProviderFactory`.
+The extension system is only queried once, and the list of instances of `ToolkitCredentialsProviderFactory` must be immutable.

 Example of usage:
 ```xml